Types of Brownfields Grant Funding

 - If you wish to share comments on the program please email Aimee Storm, EPA's lead for the BF AWP grant program.

-- Review the archive of the stakeholder feedback webinar held on January 20, 2016.
+- Review the stakeholder feedback webinar held on January 20, 2016.
 Webinar participants included current and past BF AWP grantees, technical assistance providers and other Brownfields stakeholders most familiar with the BF AWP grant program.

 The BF AWP Program is consistent with the principles under the partnership for sustainable communities (PSC) among the U.S. Department of Housing and Urban Development (HUD), U.S. Department of Transportation (DOT), and EPA.
 The partnership was conceived to advance coordinated infrastructure investment to improve economic prosperity and build healthy, environmentally sustainable, and opportunity-rich communities for all Americans, regardless of race or income.